 While algorithms are important in machine learning, the key to good prediction is the amount and quality of data that you can train your model on.
 After BigQuery ingests your data, you need the following:

 - An interactive tool that can link various GCP components to simplify the data science tasks.

 - A machine learning platform that can run training and prediction at scale with minimal DevOps.

-Cloud Machine Learning Engine can run TensorFlow models in a managed and scalable way for both training and predicting, while adding features such as hyperparameter tuning.
+AI Platform can run TensorFlow models in a managed and scalable way for both training and predicting, while adding features such as hyperparameter tuning.
 TensorFlow is a leading open source software (OSS) numerical library originally released by Google.

 From Cloud Datalab, you can, for example, use Natural Language predictions to do some sentiment analysis.
 The histogram shows that a majority of customers have a positive feeling toward the products, brand, or both.